kevinjordan1994/web-dev-quiz/README.md

 Feel free to come up with a question of your own and make a pull request!

 ### ToDos and Issues
-- Add logic for choosing answers and checking for correct answer
+- Add more questions!
-- Create UI
+- Refactor!
-- Add scoring system
+- Improve UI!